Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 However, the quantified results – usually stated in watts of rolling resistance – depend on the specific protocols used by the testers.
 Those results will vary with the tire and rim width, inflation pressure, drum surface, drum speed, weight applied, and other test controls.

-Tire losses and vibration losses together add to your rolling resistance.
-And the rolling resistance that comes from vibration losses can exceed that from tire losses when your tire is inflated beyond a certain “breakpoint.”
 I go into all of this in more detail in my post about how wide tires and wide wheels can make you faster.

-Further, because the testing protocols differ slightly as do the production runs that the tested tires come from, there may be almost no real differences between the best tires that would make us choose one over another based on the published tire loss rolling resistance numbers.
+Further, because the testing protocols differ slightly, as do the production runs that the tested tires come from, there may be almost no real differences between the best tires that would make us choose one over another based on the published tire loss rolling resistance numbers.

 If all of this suggests to you that it’s a mistake to choose between the top tubeless training or racing tires solely based on their watts of tire loss or relative ranking in these tests, then that’s the conclusion I’ve reached as well.
-You can pick any from the top group of tire loss performers and be confident that there won’t be a tire loss difference that will affect your speed or time.
+You can pick any from the top group of tire loss performers and be confident that there won’t be a tire-loss difference that will affect your speed or time.

-And that’s the great benefit that BRR, TOUR, Renn-Rad, and other independent testers provide us as cycling enthusiasts.
+And that’s the great benefit that BRR, TOUR, Renn-Rad, Aerocoach, and other independent testers provide us as cycling enthusiasts.
 They allow us to see which small group of tires are among the “best” or in the “top” tier rather than which individual one to buy based on an absolute best tire loss rolling resistance number.

 However, using a latex or butyl tube may limit your ability to reduce your vibration losses without increasing the risk of getting pinch flats more common at lower pressures.